AI-and-Blockchain/S24_Proof_of_Vision_Tokens/python/model/README.md

 #### Usage
 Set the model and dataset URLs in the client initialization.
 These URLs are used to download the necessary machine learning model and image dataset.

-1. Initialize the Client and User:
+1. Initialize the Client and User with Server:
-   * Set up the client with links to the model and dataset.
+   * Set up the client with links to the model and dataset provided by the server.
    * Create a user instance with a specific Ethereum address linked to the client.

 2. Load and Process Batch